 Our visit was in the midst of a long stretch of rain and was well-suited to a rainy day.
 The house itself was an interesting conglomeration of Colonial Dutch, Italianate, with a touch of Victorian as a result of being renovated by Van Buren.

-The house had some fairly modern features, including a pump which drew water up to a holding tank in the attic, providing running water to the house.
+The house had some fairly modern features, including a pump that drew water up to a holding tank in the attic, providing running water to the house.

 The ranger-led tour was very interesting and gave a lot of insight into a president I honestly knew very little about.
 Indeed, I hold him in a lot higher esteem knowing he governed through a depression following a credit crash (sounds familiar) and pushed through reform legislation to help fix the problem.